Series and Product Representations of Gamma, Pseudogamma and Inverse Gamma Functions

 \section{Abstract}

-We derive and prove product and series representations of the gamma function using Newton interpolation series.
-Using these identities, a new formula for the coefficients in the Taylor series of the reciprocal gamma function are found.
-Two new representations for the Euler-Mascheroni constant, containing only rational terms, are also found.
+\textbf{Abstract.} We derive product and series representations of the gamma function using Newton interpolation series.
+Using these identities, a new formula for the coefficients in the Taylor series of the reciprocal gamma function is found.
+We also find two new series representations for the Euler-Mascheroni constant, containing only rational terms.
 After that, we introduce a new pseudogamma function which we call the $\Lambda$ function.
-This function interpolates the factorial at the positive integers, the reciprocal factorial at the negative integers and converges for the entire real axis.
-Finally, we conjecture a novel series representation for the principal branch of the inverse gamma function $\Gamma(y)=x.$
+This function interpolates the factorial at the positive integers, the reciprocal factorial at the negative integers, and is convergent for the entire real axis.
+Finally, we conjecture a novel series representation for the principal branch of the inverse gamma function $\text{inv}\Gamma_0(z)$.